 |Ongoing documentation of interventions||Progress report at least every ten days|

 The use of standardized forms for documentation and billing purposes aids in maintaining consistency within an organization and between therapy personnel.
 Blank forms or pages lead to inconsistency and omission of information that may be crucial in supporting medical necessity for skilled physical therapy (PT) services.
 Although pre-designed or keyed forms (or formats in the electronic medical record) do not guarantee the quality of content, if keys or legends are provided in each category, the information is more likely to be included.
 The APTA's Guide to Documentation includes sample forms (see Appendix E).1 The forms in the guide are not detailed (with exception of the history) and therefore should be used only as a guide to develop forms that best suit a facility's or organization's needs.
 This is applicable to manual entry forms as well as electronically generated forms or formats.

-Because APTA documentation elements are generic and widely used, therapists should attempt to use them consistently, regardless of the third-party payer or payment system. ...
+Because APTA documentation elements are generic and widely used, therapists should attempt to use them consistently, regardless of the third-party payer or payment system.
+The only ...